 Because of this, the tendency is to load up on bread and grains.
 Now, there’s nothing wrong with bread and grains, but eating too many of them and not enough of the nutrient dense fruits and vegetables can cause weight gain.

-You didn’t recover properly after a run.
+2. You don’t recover properly after a run.

 “I gained a few pounds during my marathon and half-marathon training.
 I was never hungry immediately after a long run, so I didn’t have a big recovery meal.
 But hours later (since I ran in the morning) I would be absolutely famished and would overeat.”–Alissa Rumsey MS, RD, CSCS, Owner of Alissa Rumsey Nutrition and Wellness Consulting

 Does that sound like something that has happened to you?
 It’s totally avoidable with some simple recovery nutrition tactics, while I’ll describe in the next section.